Eugenio Reffo: Life

-Reffo began suffering from retinal problems on 2 April 1895 which saw him start to lose his sight in his right eye.
+Reffo began to develop retinal problems on 2 April 1895 which saw him start to lose his sight in his right eye.
 He had an operation in the hopes of treating it though some months after went blind in that eye.
 In 1900 he was elected as Superior General (following the death of Murialdo) but he did not accept the position (Giulio Costantino was elected instead) and instead was made the order's vicar general.
 Reffo became Superior General after Costantino later on 26 March 1912 and his term ended in 1919 after he went blind in his left eye in 1917 which saw him unable to manage his duties.
 He continued to dictate articles for the newspaper he collaborated with following his going blind and would do this until his death just under a decade later.
 In 1917 he allowed Giovanni Schiavo to be admitted into the order; Schiavo would later work in the missions for the order in Brazil.
 In 1903 he wrote a biographical account of Murialdo and a novena to Saint Joseph for the order.
 In 1903 he met Pope Pius X in a private audience and the pope encouraged his work.

 He died in mid-1925 in the Artigianelli College in Turin; his remains were exhumed and relocated in 1965 to the Santuario di Nostra Signora della Salute in Turin.